vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ```

 All of this should look familiar to you if you have used NumPy before.
 I won't
-bore you to death by enumerating functions.
-The first interesting difference is
+bore you to death by enumerating functions – that's what documentation is for.

-how Jax handles randomness.
-In NumPy, to generate a random array from the
+The first interesting difference is how JAX handles randomness.
+In NumPy, to
-uniform distribution, we can simply do:
+generate a random array from the uniform distribution, we can simply do:
 ```python
 random_np = np.random.random((5,))
 random_np